Eva McLaren: Career

+Vegetarianism

+McLaren adopted vegetarianism in about 1889, after becoming convinced that meat did not agree with her health.
+A profile published in The Vegetarian on 9 December 1893 described her diet as varied and consisting largely of pulses, oil, butter and fresh vegetables, while noting that she did not abstain completely from animal products.
+McLaren said that vegetarianism had not interfered with her political work or her involvement in the women's suffrage movement, and that it had improved her health, energy, resistance to colds and physical strength.

 Posthumous recognition

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

-On 8 August 2023 at Great Comp Garden in Kent, the trustees, alongside Sue Chandler (former England international hockey player and England captain) unveiled a portrait poster dedicated to Eva McLaren’s contribution to women’s hockey.
+On 8 August 2023 at Great Comp Garden in Kent, the trustees, alongside Sue Chandler (former England international hockey player and England captain) unveiled a portrait poster dedicated to Eva McLaren's contribution to women's hockey.